-The Michigan Wolverines and head coach Juwan Howard scored another signature victory Friday, defeating the No. 8 Gonzaga Bulldogs 82-64 at Imperial Arena in Nassau, Bahamas, to win the Battle 4 Atlantis tournament.
+The Michigan Wolverines and head coach Juwan Howard scored another signature victory Friday, defeating the No. 8 Gonzaga Bulldogs 82-64 at Imperial Arena in Nassau, Bahamas, to win the Battle 4 Atlantis men's basketball tournament.

-Michigan upset No. 6 North Carolina in the semifinals, while the Zags needed overtime to beat No. 11 Oregon, so the Wolverines had momentum entering Friday's game despite being unranked.
+Michigan upset No. 6 North Carolina in the semifinals, while Gonzaga needed overtime to beat No. 11 Oregon, so the Wolverines had momentum despite being unranked.
 And they outplayed the Bulldogs in nearly every facet, shooting 54 percent from the field while holding Gonzaga to 40 percent shooting.

 Nick Baumgardner @nickbaumgardner